-In eight seasons as head coach, Greg Frady has established an unprecedented pattern of winning within the Georgia State baseball organization.
-Named the Panthers’ eighth head coach in June 2006, Frady boasts the highest winning percentage of any coach in school history.
+Named the Panthers’ eighth head coach in June 2006, Frady also boasts the highest winning percentage of any coach in school history.

 Prior to Frady’s arrival, the GSU program had achieved just two winning seasons in its history and had never won more than 31 games in any year.
-But since he took the reins in 2007, he has guided the Panthers to five winning seasons, all with 33 or more wins.
+But since he took the reins for the 2007 campaign, he has guided the Panthers to six winning seasons, all with 30 or more wins.
 Along the way he has steered the program through three different conferences, including Georgia State’s move into the highly-competitive Sun Belt Conference in 2013-14.

 The highlight of Frady’s tenure came in 2009, when he guided the Panthers to a school-record 39 victories, capped by Georgia State’s first conference title and NCAA tournament berth.

 Under Frady, Georgia State teams have been marked by prolific offense.
 His 2010 squad led the nation in runs per game and ranked third in batting average, while his 2013 Panthers had the nation’s third-highest batting average, along with top-10 rankings in scoring, doubles, slugging and on-base percentage.
 In 2014, Georgia State ranked fourth in the nation in home runs and second in homers per game.

 His program has produced three All-Americans, four Freshman All-Americans, three preseason All-Americans, four Academic All-Americans and 42 all-conference or all-rookie honorees.
 In the last four years alone, eight different Panthers have earned a total of 11 All-America awards.